-Where people were assessed as needing to have specific aspects of their care monitored staff completed records to show when their skin was checked, their weight was checked or fluid intake was measured.
-Monitoring records were reviewed and shared with relevant professionals where appropriate to ensure people's health needs were being met.
+Where people were assessed as needing to have specific aspects of their care monitored, staff completed records to show when their skin was checked, their weight was checked or fluid intake was measured.
+There was some confusion as to where these records should be kept but it was acknowledged that an electronic recording system would be implemented in a few weeks which would resolve this issue.
+Monitoring records were reviewed and shared with relevant professionals, when appropriate, to ensure people's health needs were being met.